Why App Demos Should Be More Interactive?

 To defend against this bias, interactive demos are effective for users to quickly touch, feel, and see how the app works.

 An interactive demo is effective for putting the product in the hands of potential users to let them play around with it.
 It’s not dissimilar to a free sample in the grocery store.
 Maybe you don’t fully understand how to make the recipe, but you sure like the result.

 Offering users a chance to play with the product gives them a chance to see the value proposition that they would personally reap from becoming active users.
 This early onboarding is powerful for many reasons.

 The more time someone spends learning how a product works the more they are likely to continue using it.
 It’s difficult to teach an old dog new tricks, but once she learns it, it’s even more difficult to unlearn how to do it.

 Interactive app demos keep users engaged for longer and reduce the likelihood that they will churn.
 Below are a few ways to make app demos more interactive.

 When To Use App Demos

-Think of app demos as the helpful arrows on the ground at the airport to guide users towards the next step of the end-goal.
+Think of app demos as helpful arrows on the ground at the airport to guide users toward the next step of the end goal.